mkazuyuki/docs/howto-extend-md-resource.md

-# How to extend MD resource in the iSCSI Target Cluster
+# How to extend MD resource in the iSCSI Target Cluster running on ESXi

 ----

 [ECX Reference Guide][1] P.1331 "Changing offset or size of a partition on mirror disk resource" describes the method to extend MD resource.
-However its flow is **backup**, resize, format and **restore**.
+However its rough flow is backup, resize, **format** then restore.
+Yes, this flow includes "format" which you may dislike .

 This document describes how to extend MD resource without (re)format.